 It is a testament to the solid gameplay that touched the hearts of a generation and spawned a cult following that Banjo-Kazooie is still talked about to such a large degree.

-It is often stated that Super Mario 64 walked so that Banjo-Kazooie could run.
+It is often said that Super Mario 64 walked so that Banjo-Kazooie could run.
 Improving upon everything the plumber set out to do, Banjo-Kazooie has unique worlds, creative dialogue, fluid controls, and amazing music.

 The bear and bird duo managed to find their way into Super Smash Brothers Ultimate, but this wasn’t enough for die-hard fans.
 Now, Banjo-Kazooie is also available for download via Nintendo Switch Online as well!

-If you loved exploring the various worlds of Spyro and scouring every last corner to collect every item, Banjo-Kazooie is the game for you!
+If you loved exploring the various worlds of Spyro and scouring every last corner to collect every item, Banjo-Kazooie is the game for you.

 1. Crash Bandicoot 4: It’s About Time